Remember when Cinnabon posted that insane tribute to Carrie Fisher? Or when Burger King UK tweeted, “Women belong in the kitchen”?

 Why It Worked

-Often, when brands hop on social media trends, they aim to generate impressions and engagement.
+When brands hop on social media trends, they often aim to generate impressions and engagement.
 In contrast, Later accompanied its post with an action-oriented caption pointing audiences toward its onsite educational resources.
 Remember: going viral doesn’t have to mean ignoring your marketing goals.

 Jumping on trends isn’t just for consumer brands and marketing tools.